UbiHome/ubihome.github.io/docs/features/index.md

 # Features

-OSHome is built in a modular way.
+UbiHome is built in a modular way.
 Currently the following modules are available:

 <div class="grid cards" markdown>